The simulation scalability problem: why behavioral verification falls short

 A simulation that produces results, even incorrect ones, generates confidence.
 The engineer sees numbers, compares them against expected values, and concludes the circuit is validated.
 But if the component models do not accurately represent the devices being used, or if the boundary conditions do not reflect the actual operating environment, or if the analysis type does not capture the failure mode that will manifest on the bench, the simulation provides false assurance rather than genuine validation.

-False confidence from a flawed simulation is harder to debug than the honest uncertainty of not having simulated at all, because the engineer has already "checked" and moved on.
+This creates a particularly insidious failure mode.
+False confidence from a flawed simulation is harder to debug than the honest uncertainty of not having simulated at all, because the engineer has already 'checked' and moved on.

 What closing this gap would require

-Understanding these barriers makes it possible to describe the shape of a solution, even without reference to any specific product or approach.
+Understanding the barriers makes it possible to describe the shape of a solution, even without reference to any specific product or approach.

 What the industry needs is a fundamental shift in how behavioral verification is conceived: from a specialized activity performed by an expert on selected circuits, to a systematic process applied to the design as a whole.
 The intelligence required is not primarily computational.
 It is the ability to examine a circuit, understand what it is supposed to do, determine what questions need to be answered, and evaluate the results against the design's actual requirements.
 This is, in essence, what an experienced senior engineer does when reviewing a colleague's work.
 The challenge is that this process does not scale when it depends entirely on the time and attention of human experts.

-The need for systematic behavioral verification extends well beyond the DC operating point domain discussed here.
+It is worth noting that the need for systematic behavioral verification extends well beyond the DC operating point domain discussed in this article.
 Transient behavior, AC performance, stability analysis, and other dynamic characteristics are equally important for many circuits.
-But even restricting the scope to the most fundamental level of verification, DC operating point analysis across component tolerance ranges, the gap between what should be checked and what actually gets checked is substantial.
-Closing even this foundational gap would represent a significant advance in design validation practice.
+But even restricting the scope to the most fundamental level of verification -- DC operating point analysis across component tolerance ranges — the gap between what should be checked and what actually gets checked is substantial.

 The engineers who build complex PCBs today are not lacking in skill, tools, or knowledge.
 They are lacking in a mechanism that brings the right analysis to bear on the right circuit at the right time, comprehensively across the design, without requiring the engineer to identify every question individually.
 Until that mechanism exists, the behavioral verification gap will continue to drive a predictable and persistent fraction of the industry's most expensive and preventable prototype failures.